yuanhangtangle/stores/note.md

-write something in test, and i add this line in test-1 now is this line
+only one line in test-1
+asdfa
+and another after commit
+sadfa
+sadfafa
+sadfafasd
+asdfad
+fa
+sadfafads